guthriec/chriswguthrie/_posts/2025-10-07-kitpicks-begins.md

 And school is great!
 But "building useful things" is a muscle that can atrophy.
 I want to be sure that I maintain some practice of product development while I also test my limits academically.

 So, I'm publicly committing myself to delivering a side project.
 I've worked on a lot of side projects in the past, but always stopped short of shipping or publicizing them.
 Usually, this is because I come to realize that what I've built is hard to explain and/or of dubious market value.
 In some cases, projects were more a vehicle for technical experimentation than anything else.
 My goal this time around is to build an app which provides some clear market value, even if it's niche and has a low ceiling in terms of [TAM](https://en.wikipedia.org/wiki/Total_addressable_market).
+At least I'll use it!

 ## What will Kitpicks be?